Needle Safety: What to Do Before and After a Needlestick Injury

 g.)
 Work with appropriate personnel at your hospital or care facility to review existing safety protocols and ensure they’re up-to-date, prominently displayed, and routinely communicated to all staff.

-What If You’re Stuck by a Needle? - Modern Medicine
+What If A Needle sticks you? - Modern Medicine

 What Should I Do If I Get a Needlestick? - The Hospitalist